 - For a solar thermal system, the less the temperature difference between the coolant and water in the tank, the less power is transferred to the water.
 This means that the efficiency of the system will vary depending on the temperature difference, which is not the case for a PV system, where the power transferred to the water remains constant.

-Alain opted for a high performance reversible air to air heat pump, which also serves as an air conditioner.
+As this area can be unbearabley warm in summer, Alain opted for a high performance reversible air-to-air heat pump in hi Zero Enery Home, which also serves as an air conditioner.

 Technical Specifications: air/air 'Daikin quaternity' heat pump with a COP (Coefficient of Performance) of 4,51 as tested according to ARI 210/240 standard.